Breast Cancer Care and Breast Cancer Now have united to create one breast cancer charity.

 As ever, we’ll continue to ensure that all supporter data is treated with the utmost care and in line with our responsibilities under GDPR.
-We know that our supporters trust us with their personal information and we will make sure that anyone who shares this with us can do so in the knowledge that we will keep their information safe and will respect their contact preferences.
+We know that our supporters trust us with their personal information and we make sure that anyone who shares this with us can do so in the knowledge that we keep their information safe and respect their contact preferences.

-The merger is about growth in impact in the longer-term, so we're aiming to grow investment in our charitable work in the future.
+The merger was about growth in impact in the longer-term, so we're aiming to grow investment in our charitable work in the future.
 As one new charity, we will continue to give our full focus to spending supporters’ money as efficiently as possible, to generate the best possible outcomes for people affected by breast cancer.

 Yes.
 Secondary breast cancer remains a strategic priority for both charities, and this will continue into the new charity.
 We hope that by coming together to create one clear voice we will be able to drive greater, much-needed progress in this area.

 Our aim is that, by 2050, everyone who develops breast cancer will live and receive the support they need to live well now, which means that so much of what we do now and in the future is about stopping women dying of secondary breast cancer.
 Whether that’s finding ways to support patients’ needs more effectively, and, through research and campaigning, preventing the disease spreading and developing new treatments that patients can access to give them more time to live and live well.